ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 efficiency.

-Additionally, individuals interested in data streaming technology and machine learning applications would find value in learning about Ibis' advancements in these areas.
+Additionally, individuals interested in data streaming technology and machine learning applications will find value in learning about Ibis' advancements in these areas.

 This is a hands-on tutorial, with numerous examples to get your hands on